JonathanDPotter/JonathanDPotter/README.md

 # Jonathan Potter
 I am learning full-stack web development.
-I have been learning Javascript and React.
-I will soon be learning about the back-end.
+I have been learning Javascript, React and Node/Express.

 <!---
 JonathanDPotter/JonathanDPotter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.